-Sherman back to the Seahawks?
+Richard Sherman back to the Seahawks?
 He’d reportedly be open to it

 And if you don’t put much stock in PFF, Sherman seems to — he recently retweeted four PFF graphics grouped together that each rated him highly on various career stats with the header “A Decade of work!’’

-That tweet came last week once it may have become apparent to Sherman that he may have to wait a while to sign with anyone.
+That tweet came last week once it may have become apparent to Sherman that he may have to wait to sign with anyone.
 Sherman was reported to have interest from the New Orleans Saints, but otherwise there hasn’t been a lot connecting Sherman to NFL teams.

 Pelissero said if things were to come together between Sherman and the Seahawks he thinks it would be “a couple of weeks or a month or a couple of months past the draft.’’